International Association for Engineering and Food

 The International Association for Engineering and Food (IAEF) is a global body of around 25 delegates representing professional engineering societies including food engineering activities.
-This organization is mainly in charge of identifying the sites for ICEF events.
-ICEF, International Congress on Engineering and Food, is the most important congress in the field of food engineering.
+This organization identifies the sites for ICEF events.
+ICEF, International Congress on Engineering and Food, is a congress in the field of food engineering.
 It is usually held in a four year cycle at different locations.
-The other main assignment of IAEF is to elect its President who is the organiser of the next ICEF event.